 **And Affiliate, Division of Cell and Developmental Biology

 Higher Order Chromosome Structure is important for the integrity, transmission and expression of chromosomes.
-The molecular basis for the formation, maintenance and disassembly of higher order chromosome organization are major unsolved problems in cell biology.
+The molecular bases for the formation, maintenance and disassembly of higher order chromosome organization are major unsolved problems in cell biology.

 The Maintenance of Genome Integrity (chromosome number and integrity) is critical to prevent cell inviability, inherited disorders and disease.
 A major threat to genome integrity is breaks in the DNA that can be misrepaired to cause gross chromosomal rearrangements (GCR) such as translocations, internal deletions or terminal truncations.
 While the cause of DSBs and their repair have been studied intensively, major new discoveries will be required to explain the massive rearrangement of chromosomes associated with cancer.